 Chapter 8: The Emergence of an Anthropogenetic Model

-INTRODUCTION The approach adopted in previous chapters has hopefully been useful, but it does not absolve analysts from having to come up with ideas about the future – suggestions that could change corporate organizational models and, in the long run, the growth regime too.
+8. The emergence of an anthropogenetic model INTRODUCTION The approach adopted in previous chapters has hopefully been useful, but it does not absolve analysts from having to come up with ideas about the future – suggestions that could change corporate organizational models and, in the long run, the growth regime too.
 The general calling into question of the impact of ICT has resulted in a resurgence of propositions and scenarios about the future.
 These various ideas reassess the role played by information technology and see it as one element within a structured analysis of the foundations of growth.
 The present chapter offers a double extension of these analyses.
 Firstly, it examines the latest ideas for transcending an ICT-driven growth regime.
 Is ICT the precursor to emergent real-time economics?
 Should we be viewing it as the latest manifestation of a general model, that is to say a network economy?
 Will lower information costs trigger the emergence of an increasingly knowledge-based economy?
 Secondly, and above all, the analysis offered here provides a historical perspective that will help us identify a regime that remains relatively unnoticed, even though it is likely to have a major impact in the twenty-first century.
 ICT AS THE VECTOR OF REAL-TIME MANAGEMENT?
 After the virtual economy, cybermarkets and the dematerialized Internet economy, a new general hypothesis has arisen in literature.
-Here the diffusion of the computer and the densification of the Web are seen as nothing more than landmarks on the way to the emergence of a new type of firm, one whose essential characteristic is...
+Here the diffusion of the computer and the densification of the Web are seen as nothing more than landmarks on the way to the emergence of a new type...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.